 Since my arrival I have been heavily involved in resident education and resident advocacy.
 My teaching activities are many and include participation in the core curriculum lecture series as well as individualized formal lectures in the operating room.
 In addition, I assist in the medical student education process both during their required one week rotation and during the sub-internship program.
 Finally, I am also responsible for overseeing the education of the oral-maxillofacial residents as they rotate through anesthesia.

 I am a diplomate of the American Board of Anesthesiology (ABA), a member of the American Society of Anesthesiologists (ASA), and a member of the Society for Education in Anesthesia (SEA).
-I am very pleased to be involved in implementing and overseeing the evolving residency curriculum as CBY program director.
+I am very pleased to be involved in overseeing the evolving residency curriculum as CBY program director.
 Along with Drs.
-Wood, Pang, Whittington, Hastie and Sobol, I am working to make the PGY-1 year a superior, integrated experience which will provide a solid medical foundation and lead seamlessly into the completion of the education process.
+Brambrink, Pang, Whittington, Hastie and Sobol, I am working to make the PGY-1 year a superior, integrated experience which will provide a solid medical foundation and lead seamlessly into the completion of the education process.